svc333/overview/compare-infra.md

 If you aren't familiar with the environment types, review the following descriptions.

 * Classic infrastructure is our existing IaaS platform.
-This environment is best for lift and shift workloads, allowing you to move applications quickly and keep the same architecture.
+This environment is best for lift and shift workloads so you can move applications quickly and keep the same architecture.
 * VPC infrastructure is our new IaaS platform, based on software-defined networking and ideal for cloud-native applications.

 Classic infrastructure and VPC infrastructure are cost neutral, so you can focus on what environment best meets your needs.